cjbates78/sql-challenge/README.md

 Created and Exported SQL schema file nad PNG from QuickDBD: https://www.quickdatabasediagrams.com/

+Data would only import with VARCHAR fields, INT would not work

 Department data was imported with double quote, so I worked with Ask BCS and was able to run the following to fix it UPDATE departments
 SET dept_name= REPLACE(dept_name,'"','')